-SMEs are the backbone of Lao’s economy, and the government is aiming to reduce the obstacles that inhibit their potential
+SMEs are the backbone of Lao’s economy: the government and the LNCCI are aiming to reduce the obstacles that inhibit their potential.

 According to a 2019 report from the World Bank, small and medium-sized enterprises (SMEs) account for 99 percent of all registered firms in Lao, and around 82 percent of employment.
 These SMEs have played a vital role in Lao’s economic development, especially in the trade, manufacturing and service sectors.